 - 1. Visit https://proscheduler.prometric.com/scheduling/searchAvailability. - 2.
-Select Simplify Compliance from the Select a Sponsor drop-down menu. - 3.
+Select HCPro, LLC from the Select a Sponsor drop-down menu. - 3.
 Select Association of Homecare Coding & Compliance from the Select a Program drop-down menu. - 4.
 Select the exam you wish to sit for from the Select a Test drop-down menu. - 5.
-Click the right arrow to advance to the Search Availability page.
+Click the right arrow to advance to the Search Availability page. - 6.
+Enter your preferred location and date range to find a test center near you and a test date that works for your schedule, then click the right arrow to advance.
+Here you will see a list of available locations and testing dates.